microsoft/terminal/doc/specs/#1337 - Per-Profile Tab Colors/#1337 - Per-Profile Tab Colors.md

 ## Future considerations

-* It's not out of the realm of possibilty that someone might want to color each _pane_'s color at runtime.
+* It's not out of the realm of possibility that someone might want to color each _pane_'s color at runtime.
 In that case, the runtime color would be stored in the `Pane`, not the `Tab`.